rsilverblatt88/hifiveapp/README.md

 # Hi5ive App

  **Hi5ive** is a app used to promote encouragement inside of the classroom by sending classmates *"Virtual"* Hi5ives.
+Classmates can send eachother Hi5ives which notify them via the Twilio API.
+The Hi5ive is then rendered directly onto their homepage.
+The user can then choose to send them back a Hi5ive or send any other classmate a Hi5ive.

 **WDI Guildenstern** - Final Project